 I’m sorry.
 I’m so, so sorry.

 And I don’t know, there’s some kind of magic in apologizing to yourself for things you can’t control.
 It’s permission to grieve in wholly unlovely ways.
 It’s offering a handkerchief you know you’re not going to get back.
 It’s not minding snot stains on your shirt.
 It’s saying, unreservedly, yes, this is terrible, and not following it up with a “but…” It’s accepting that some valleys go on for miles and miles but if you squint your eyes and look really hard, you can still see the mountains.
-It’s being still and knowing that this, all of this, is how the light gets in.
+It’s being still and knowing that this, all of this, is how the light gets in, and how we become bright motherfuckers in what feels like unceasing darkness.
+It’s how we heal.
+It’s how we shine.